Sustainable Agriculture Certificate

 Hilltop Hanover Farm’s Sustainable Agriculture Certificate was designed with all growing enthusiasts in mind.
 We understand that most people have very busy schedules and that is why we built our certificate as an online and on-site program.
 All fall and spring courses are taught using Westchester Community College’s online blackboard platform.
 Students are required to participate in an online weekly discussion board, to attend a 2-hour weekly live lecture on Thursday evenings (sessions will be recorded for those who miss the lecture), and to review course material throughout the week.
 The final 3 hours of each course will be taught at Hilltop Hanover Farm and will consist of a hands-on activity relevant to the coursework leading up to the final class.

 This 187-acre farm is owned by the County of Westchester, and includes a five-acre commercial crop farm, two greenhouses, and a composting facility that all highlight best practices in sustainable agriculture.
 Seasoned agricultural service providers and farming professionals make up the certificate faculty.

 The certificate curriculum will prepare those who wish to develop agricultural and entrepreneurial skills, as well as those wishing to enhance their knowledge of vegetable production.
 Program focus is based on environmentally sound, community based, small-farm practices.

-The program consists of 45 hours of core courses, 18 hours of electives, and 16 hours of community service at the farm, for a total of 79 hours.
+The certificate consists of 66 hours offered over the spring and fall semesters and includes 48 hours of core courses, 18 hours of electives, and 24 hours of community service at the farm, for a total of 90 hours.